 Documents belonging to category 3 include the financial assessment of the projects carried out by the European Commission following the examination of the participants' costs statements.
-This include the individual 'participant's finance sheets' and the 'summary reports' containing payment calculation for the entire consortium, broken down to the individual consortium members.
-Information included in the undisclosed parts of documents is similar to that included in documents belonging to category 2.
+This include the individual 'person-month status tables', reports on distribution of the EU financial contribution and the 'summary reports' containing payment calculation for the entire consortium, broken down to the individual consortium members.
+Significant part of information included in the undisclosed parts of documents is similar to that included in documents belonging to category 2.